NassiDudi/BIRDS-20-SPECIES-IMAGE-CLASSIFICATION/README.md

 # BIRDS-20-SPECIES-IMAGE-CLASSIFICATION

-This repository contains a project for classifying images of 20 bird species using deep learning.
-The project leverages a custom CNN architecture and fine-tunes pre-trained models such as ResNet50, DenseNet121, and VGG16 for accurate bird species classification.
+This project involves the need for an automated and scalable method to classify bird species from images.
+Manual identification is time-consuming and requires expert knowledge.
+An automated solution can streamline this process, making it more accessible and efficient for various stakeholders such as researchers, conservationists, and hobbyists.

 ## Table of Contents
 1. [Project Overview](#project-overview)